 Two locations (Gafargaon of Mymensingh district and Islampur of Jamalpur district) were taken in the farmer's field for the study.
-The experimental treatments viz., $T_1 =$ Pheromone trap + Sanitation + Bio-control agent release, T_2 = Barrier cropping (Dhonia/Til) + Perching, T_3 = Pheromone trap + Spraying of Tracer, T_4 = Spraying of insecticide (Cartap) + Clean cultivation and $T_5 = Control$ (farmers' practices) with three replications were accumulated in Randomized complete block design.
-The unit plot size was 1 bigha and the total no. of experimental plots was: $2 \times 5 \times 3 = 30$.
+The experimental treatments viz., $T_1 =$ Pheromone trap + Sanitation + Bio-control agent release, $T_2$ = Barrier cropping (Dhonia/Til) + Perching, $T_3$ = Pheromone trap + Spraying of Tracer, $T_4$ = Spraying of insecticide (Cartap) + Clean cultivation and $T_5$ = Control (farmers' practices) with three replications were accumulated in Randomized complete block design.
+The unit plot size was 1 bigha and the total no. of experimental plots was: $2 \times 5 \times 3 = 30$ .
 The spacing of transplanting of plant was 75cm×60cm.
 Data were taken in the following parameters viz., no. of affected plants, no. of unaffected plants, no. of affected shoots, total yield in t ha-1 and BCR.
-General cultural practices were followed for brinjal cultivation (e.g., BARI recommended fertilizer dose, weeding, irrigation, etc.) except IPM practices.
-Effectiveness of brinjal IPM technology developed and recommended by AVRDC-BARI scientists have been tested using a participatory approach.
+General cultural practices were followed for brinjal cultivation (e.g., BARI recommended fertilizer dose, irrigation, etc.) except IPM weeding, Effectiveness of brinjal IPM technology developed and recommended by AVRDC-BARI scientists have been tested using a participatory approach.
 Two groups of brinjal growers were organized - one group in Gafargaon and the other group in Islampur; each group comprised of 15 (i.e., 12 IPM +3 control) brinjal growers and each grower having one bigha of land planted to brinjal.
 The selected growers were motivated and trained on IPM production practices.
 They were also trained on record keeping and simple data collection on insect pest infestation, yield etc. Same variety of brinjal for two locations was used in the study which are called Bottle in Islampur and Bholanath in Gafargaon and that was locally very popular.
 Pest incidence in individual plot has been recorded and comparison made between the two groups management practices and within the treatments.
 Yield, production, and economic return of brinjal in each plot have been recorded in consultation with the participating growers.
 Two groups of farmers following different pest management practices have made treatment variables while each individual farmer has treated as a replication.
 All farmers have followed uniform production practices excepting pest management.
 In order to avoid spill over effect of IPM, the plots of different treatments have been setup quite apart from one another.
-10 m^2 areas were taken for sample data collection.
+10 m areas were taken for sample data collection.
 4 samples area were taken in each farmers plot.
-Each 10 m^2 areas, on an average 22 no. of plants were found.
+Each 10 m areas, on an average 22 no. of plants were found.
 All the data were taken from that sample area and calculated to find out its mean.
 Data were taken at 15 days interval from 30 to 135 DAT.
 In case of yield calculation total yield of 8 interval data were summated and converted into t ha-1.
 BCR were calculated treatment wise.
 All the collected data were analyzed following standard statistical procedure and differences among treatment means were adjudged by DMRT (Gomez and Gomez, 1984).

-Results and Discussion
+Results and discussions

-Number of affected fruits in different dates: The no. of affected fruits was chronologically increased from 30 DAT to 135 DAT among the location, treatment and combined effect.
-In case of location, maximum no. of affected fruits (22.27) at 135 DAT were found from L2 (Gafargaon) and minimum (0.00) from L1 & L2 at 30 & 45 DAT, in case of treatment effect maximum no. of affected fruits (27.50) were found from T5 at 135 DAT and minimum (0.00) from T1 through T5 at 30 & 45 DAT and in case of interaction effect maximum no. of affected fruits (33.00) were found from L2T5 at 135 DAT and minimum (0.00) from L1T1 through l2T5 at 30 & 45 DAT which all were not significantly influenced (Tables 1-3).
+Number of affected shoots in different dates: The no. of affected shoots was chronologically increased from 30 DAT to 135 DAT among the location, treatment and combined effect.
+In case of location, maximum no. of affected shoots (29.20) were found from L1 (Islampur) and minimum (24.13) from L2 (Gafargaon) at 135 DAT which was significantly influenced at 1% level, in case of treatment effect maximum no. of affected shoots (36.67) were found from T5 at 135 DAT and minimum (0.00) from T1 & T3 at 30 DAT and in case of interaction effect maximum no. of affected shoots (39.33) were found from L1T5 at 135 DAT of insignificant condition and minimum (0.00) from L1T1, L1T3, L2T1 &L2T3 at 30 DAT which was significantly influenced at 1% level of significant (Tables 1-3).